WellthCare

 3. Add costs after the deductible: Once you have spent up to your deductible on covered services, apply the co-insurance or copay amounts to the remaining expected services.

-4. Cap at the out-of-pocket maximum: If your total ever exceeds the plan's OOPM, stop-you will not pay more than that amount in year (for in-network, covered care).
+4. Cap at the out-of-pocket maximum: If your total ever exceeds the plan's OOPM, stop—you won't pay more than that in a year (for in-network, covered care).

 Step 4: Account for the Employer's Role (Especially with WellthCare)